 The concept of BURL is simple.
 Invest in lower-cost areas of the country (buy utility) that generate higher cap rates (rental yields).
 Then use the higher rental yields you get from say, San Antonio, Texas, to pay for your rent in a city like New York (rent luxury), with much lower cap rates.
 We’re talking ~8% versus ~3% cap rates.

-One of the easiest ways to BURL is invest in a private real estate fund from the likes of Fundrise.
-Fundrise, with $2.5 billion in assets, focuses on buying single-family and multi-family rental properties in the Sunbelt.
-Although there are no guarantees, Fundrise investors made on average 20% in 2021 to pay for their living expenses and then some.
+One of the easiest ways to BURL is invest in a private real estate fund from the likes of Fundrise, my favorite real estate investing platform.
+Fundrise, with $3.2+ billion in assets, focuses on buying single-family and multi-family rental properties in the Sunbelt.
+Although there are no guarantees, Fundrise investors have consistently provided positive returns during difficult times.

 Before, it was hard for individual investors to invest in real estate across the country and conduct such an arbitrage.
 But thanks to technology and the buildout of such platforms, now anybody can.
-I’ve been following my BURL strategy since 2016 and plan to continue indefinitely.
-Investing in the heartland is one of the best long-term trends in our lifetimes.
+I’ve been following my BURL strategy since 2016.
+I’ve invested $810,000 so far in private real estate investments and I plan to continue investing in the future.

 Buy The Best-Selling Personal Finance Book

-Buy This, Not That is a #1 new release Amazon.
+Buy This, Not That is also a #1 new release Amazon, where it is on sale.
 By the time you finish BTNT you will gain at least 100X more value than its cost.

 After spending 30 years working in finance, writing about finance, and studying finance, I’m certain you will love Buy This, Not That.
 Whether it’s wanting to retire early or decide on a big decisions, my book will help you make more optimal choices.
 Thanks for your purchase!